Helly meets Garside and Artin: Preliminaries

 \subsection{Davis complexes and oriented Coxeter cells}

 By a cell, we always mean a closed cell unless otherwise specified.

-\begin{definition}[Davis complex] Given a Coxeter group $W_\Gamma$, let $\mathcal{P}$ be the poset of left cosets of spherical standard parabolic subgroups in $W_\Gamma$ (with respect to inclusion) and let $\Delta_\Gamma$ be the geometric realization of this poset (i.e. $\Delta_\Gamma$ is a simplicial complex whose simplices correspond to chains in $\mathcal{P}$).
+\begin{definition}[Davis complex] Given a Coxeter group $W_\Gamma$, let $\mathcal{P}$ be the poset of left cosets of spherical standard parabolic subgroups in $W_\Gamma$ (with respect to inclusion) and let $\Delta_\Gamma$ be the geometric realization of this poset (i.e.\ $\Delta_\Gamma$ is a simplicial complex whose simplices correspond to chains in $\mathcal{P}$).
 Now we modify the cell structure on $\Delta_\Gamma$ to define a new complex $D_\Gamma$, called the \emph{Davis complex}.
 The cells in $D_\Gamma$ are full subcomplexes of $\Delta_\Gamma$ spanned by a given vertex $v$ and all other vertices which are $\le v$ (note that vertices of $\Delta_\Gamma$ correspond to elements in $\mathcal{P}$, hence inherit the partial order). \end{definition}

 Suppose $W_\Gamma$ is finite with $n$ generators.
 Then there is a canonical faithful orthogonal action of $W_\Gamma$ on the Euclidean space $\mathbb E^n$.
-Then the convex hull of the orbit of a nonzero point under the $W_\Gamma$ action (with its natural cell structure) is isomorphic to $D_\Gamma$.
+Take a point in $\mathbb E^n$ with trivial stabilizer, then the convex hull of the orbit of this point under the $W_\Gamma$ action (with its natural cell structure) is isomorphic to $D_\Gamma$.
 In such case, we call $D_\Gamma$ a \emph{Coxeter cell}.

-In general, the 1-skeleton of $D_\Gamma$ is the unoriented Cayley graph of $W_\Gamma$ (i.e. we start with the usual Cayley graph and identify those double edges arising from $s^2_i$ as single edges), and $D_\Gamma$ can be constructed from the unoriented Cayley graph by filling Coxeter cells in a natural way.
+In general, the 1-skeleton of $D_\Gamma$ is the unoriented Cayley graph of $W_\Gamma$ (i.e.\ we start with the usual Cayley graph and identify the double edges arising from $s^2_i$ as single edges), and $D_\Gamma$ can be constructed from the unoriented Cayley graph by filling Coxeter cells in a natural way.
 Each edge of $D_\Gamma$ is labeled by a generator of $W_\Gamma$.
 We endow $D^{(1)}_\Gamma$ with the path metric.

 We can identify the unoriented Cayley graph of $W_\Gamma$ with the Hasse diagram of $W_\Gamma$ with respect to right weak order.
 Thus we can orient each edge of $D_\Gamma$ from its smaller vertex to its larger vertex.
 When $W_\Gamma$ is finite, $D_\Gamma$ with such edge orientation is called an \emph{oriented Coxeter cell}.
 Note that there is a unique \emph{source vertex} (resp.\ \emph{sink vertex}) of $D_\Gamma$ corresponding to the identity element (resp.\ longest element) of $W_\Gamma$, where each edge containing this vertex is oriented away from (resp.\ oriented towards) this vertex.
 The source and sink vertices are called \emph{tips} of $D_\Gamma$.